-Oyster Perpetual Cosmograph Daytona model 116520, 2001, white dial with applied stainless steel-edged lume hour markers, three subsidiary dials, outer seconds track, lume-filled stainless steel hands, sweep centre seconds hand, stainless steel bezel with tachymeter scale, screw-down crown with coronet, two screw down push buttons, on a stainless steel Oyster bracelet strap with signed Rolex foldover clasp, in box, with outer box, with papers
+Oyster Perpetual Cosmograph Daytona model 116520, 2005/6, stainless steel case, automatic movement, round white dial with applied stainless steel-edged lume hour markers, three stainless steel-edged subsidiary dials, outer seconds track, lume-filled stainless steel hands, sweep centre seconds hand, stainless steel bezel with tachymeter scale, screw-down crown with coronet, on a stainless steel Oyster bracelet strap with signed foldover clasp, in box, with papers, with outer box

 (Inclusive of Buyer's Premium)